bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 **BLYP or PBE?**

 BLYP and PBE are the most commonly used GGA functionals.
-The main difference between them is that PBE is non-empirical i.e. the parameters are based on theoretical consideration and calculations, while BLYP is partially-empirical because some parameters were obtained via emperical fittings.
-As a result PBE gives rather accurate results for a wide range of systems, whereas BLYP can be more accurate than PBE for some particular systems.
+The main difference between them is that PBE is non-empirical i.e. the parameters are based on theoretical consideration and calculations, while BLYP is partially-empirical because some parameters were obtained via empirical fittings.
+As a result PBE gives results of a certain accuracy for a wide range of systems, whereas BLYP can be more accurate than PBE for some particular systems.
 This consideration also holds for the hybrid methods PBE0 and B3LYP which are derived from their GGA counterparts PBE and BLYP, respectively (see below).
 If BLYP/B3LYP are not widely used in your research area then it may be prudent to use PBE or PBE0 instead.